A review on the questions of spin and spin quantum correlations in the relativistic regime

 in the frame $S_0$.
-Here, $ |p, \pm Z \rangle $ represents a state for the particle with four-momentum $(p^0,\vec{p})$, and the spin state pointing in the $\pm z$ direction, which is the eigenvector of the Pauli matrix $\sigma_z$ with eigenvalue $\pm 1$ with regard to the reference frame $S_0$.
-Here, the authors have used Wigner’s definition for spin and they have taken $c=1$ without any loss of generality.
+Here, $ |p, \pm Z \rangle $ represents a state for the particle with 4-momentum $(p^0,\vec{p})$, and spin state pointing in the $\pm z$ direction, being the eigenvector of the Pauli matrix $\sigma_z$ with eigenvalue $\pm 1$ with reference to $S_0$.
+Here, the authors have used Wigner’s definition for spin and they have taken $c=1$.
 Therefore, from the perspective of the rest frame, the quantum particle is in a superposition of momentum of opposite directions.
-Using proper algebraic steps it was found out by the authors that the probability density of finding the relativistic quantum particle around position $y$ obeys the following expression
+Using proper algebra it was found out by the authors that the probability density of finding the relativistic quantum particle around position $y$ obeys the following expression

 If one then makes a change of reference frame to a frame that moves with velocity $\beta z$ in relation to $S(0)$, each momentum component of the state $|\Psi\rangle$ undergoes a different spin transformation.
 The spin and the momentum degrees of freedom get entangled when linear Wigner rotations are applied in a non-trivial way.
 See \cite{11} for details.
 In the reference frame $S_1$, the momentum state of the particle changes from before, though the $y$ component remains the same.
 In this work, the authors then analyze the expressions about the $y$ dependence of the particle wavefunction and do not analyze for $z,x$ direction for simplification without any loss of generality.
 With some reasonable approximation, the probability expressions found with respect to reference frame $S_1$ is given by the following